(Last updated Jan 4, 2020)

 - The Watch can assist with basic First Aid, line management, crowding issues, badge and ID checking, oversight of closed areas (such as the Dealers Room overnight), and general de-escalation needs.

 - The IRT is specifically tasked with intaking and addressing any reports of violation of the Code of Conduct or other member behavior issues.

 - Ops Desk can answer, or direct you to the department that can answer, any other questions or concerns regarding the convention.

 Arisia staff with a black ribbon on their convention badge are people empowered to help you as well.
 Black-ribbon wearers include Con Chairs and Assistant Con Chairs, Division Heads and Assistant Division Heads, members of The Watch, members of the IRT, and Hotel Liaisons.
 The person you approach might take the report themselves or might help you find someone else who can respond to the problem.

 How To Report a Problem at the Convention

-The Watch and the IRT are located in the Exeter room on the west side of the Mezzanine level of the hotel, across from the Info Desk.
-The Watch and the IRT are available at all hours throughout the convention.
-The Watch staff also stationed throughout the convention wearing distinctive "The Watch" fluorescent vests and photo-identifying badges.
+The Watch is located in Paine and the IRT is located in Quincy.
+These rooms are both on the lobby level, on the right side of the hallway past the hotel Gift Shop.
+The Watch staff are also stationed throughout the convention wearing distinctive "The Watch" fluorescent vests and photo-identifying badges.

-Operations will be located in the Commonwealth room on the Mezzanine (go around and past Grand B to find it).
-Late at night, Operations will be closed and The Watch in Exeter will handle their functions.
+Ops Desk will be located in Hale on the Mezzanine level (3W).
+Late at night, Ops Desk will be closed and The Watch will handle their functions.